jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 ## Pass/change request parameters

-An important feature of `Executors` beyond its capacity of `processing` Documents is its capacity to receive `parameters` and to return `dictionaries` from their `methods`.
+An important feature of `Executor`, beyond the capacity of *processing* Documents, is the capacity to receive `parameters` and to return additional results.

+Results are returned inside the `parameters` dictionary, behind the reserved `__results__` key.

+Note, however, that not all Executors or request methods populate this field with results.
+Some just modify the `Document`s passed to them, without adding further information.

 In this example, `MyExec` receives the parameters `{'top_k': 10}` from the client and exposes and endpoint returning internal information in the form of dict.